 You should also consider data allowance - plans range from a relatively paltry 250MB a month (fine if all you want to do is check email but not much else), to a hefty 40GB (enough to watch multiple movies a month).

-To start comparing SIM-only deals, just click the button below:
+Read more about EE SIM deals here.
+Or, to start comparing SIM-only deals, just click the button below:

 EE is famous for its excellent coverage - it's widely regarded as the best in the UK.
 More than 99% of the population has access to voice and 3G services.
 Its 4G availability is also top-notch, and reaches 95% of the population.